-Living kidney donation, giving one of your kidneys to a person who needs one, can save another’s life or prevent a lifetime of difficult medical procedures like dialysis.
+Living kidney donation - giving one of your kidneys to a person who needs one - can save a life or prevent a lifetime of difficult medical procedures such as dialysis.

 At the Vanderbilt Transplant Center, we are commited to protecting and preserving the health and well-being of potential donors.
 If you decide to become a living donor, your choice must be completely voluntary and free from pressure, guilt or financial payment.

 Why Become a Living Donor?

 - A living kidney donation gives the recipient a better chance of a longer, healthier life.

 - A living kidney donor can expect a normal, healthy life with no long-term health effects.

 - There is a strong need for both types of donors: related donors (relatives of the kidney recipient) and unrelated donors, who do not know the kidney patient.

 - Our team of nurse coordinators, donor advocates and social workers will work closely with you about eligibility, health considerations and any other concerns.

 - Donor evaluation is free to you.
 If you become a donor, your surgery, hospital stay and follow-up visits are free, too.

 Contact Vanderbilt Living Donor Program